-Purpose-based advertising isn’t new.
+Purpose-based marketing isn’t new.
 Whether companies are working to improve their diversity or boost their eco-initiatives, for years, brands have aimed to create a personality that cares.
 This advertising is starting to wane in effectiveness, however, as younger generations start to see many of these initiatives as the bare minimum – an expectation rather than an impressive benefit.

 This begs the question, where does purpose based advertising go from here – does it shine or fade into the shadows.
 Do purpose-led business practices still make impactful marketing material in 2023?